+The collection of information required in these final rules has been approved by OMB (OMB No. 0608-0062) under the Paperwork Reduction Act.
 Notwithstanding any other provisions of the law, no person is required to respond to, nor shall any person be subject to a penalty for failure to comply with, a collection-of-information subject to the requirements of the Paperwork Reduction Act unless that collection displays a currently valid Office of Management and Budget Control Number.

-The survey, as proposed, is expected to result in the filing of reports, containing mandatory or voluntary data, from about 500 respondents.
+The survey is expected to result in the filing of reports, containing mandatory or voluntary data, from about 500 respondents.
 The average burden for completing the BE-80-both the mandatory and voluntary sections-is estimated to be 7 hours.
 Thus, the total respondent burden of the survey is estimated at 3,500 hours (500 respondents times 7 hours average burden).
 The actual burden will vary from reporter to reporter, depending upon the number and variety of their financial services transactions and the ease of assembling the data.
 Thus, it may range from 4 hours for a reporter that has a small number and variety of transactions and easily accessible data, or that reports only in the voluntary section of the form, to 150 hours for a very large reporter that engages in a large number and variety of financial services transactions and has difficulty in locating and assembling the required data.
 This estimate includes time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.

-Comments are requested concerning: (a) Whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility; (b) the accuracy of the burden estimate; (c) ways to enhance the quality, utility, and clarity of the information collected; and (d) ways to minimize the burden of the collection of information on the respondents, including the use of automated collection techniques or other forms of information technology.
-Comments should be addressed to: Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, Washington, DC 20230, and to the Office of Management and Budget, O.I.R.A., Paperwork Reduction Project 0608-0062, Washington, DC 20503 (Attention PRA Desk Officer for BEA).
+Comments regarding the burden estimate or any other aspect of this collection of information should be addressed to: Director, Bureau of Economic Analysis (BE-1), U.S. Department of Commerce, Washington, DC 20230, and to the Office of Management and Budget, O.I.R.A., Paperwork Reduction Project 0608-0062, Washington, DC 20503 (Attention PRA Desk Officer for BEA).